 These technologies provide organic and reliable value even though such value can fluctuate.
 It is now for the legal system to decide whether the value held by the coins described above should be legally considered as the asset it represents or simply as a placeholder for future exchange with the asset.
 Tokenizing in the ways described above offers an efficient alternative to raising capital through a stock exchange.
 Investors can more quickly liquidate their holdings and ventures need not jump through as many hoops.
 But, there is ambiguity in how the tokens are legally classified.
 This is because they have parallel economic realities.
 For now, their legal classification will hinge on specific characterizations and manner in which they are sold in the market.

-At our law firm, our internet lawyers help clients navigate through issues effecting digital currencies by providing expert legal advice.
+At our law firm, our internet lawyers help clients navigate through issues affecting digital currencies by providing expert legal advice.
 Please do not hesitate to contact us for any questions.